 While Orlando is known for its afternoon thunderstorms, we had all day showers during two of our visits to Universal.
-It was a welcome change to the heat wave that plagued us at the beginning of the week and kept the crowd levels down, but the second day greeted us with a continuous torrential downpour.
-We were only able to push through it until lunch, then called it a day and went back to the hotel.
-Even with one of the days cut in half, we still had plenty of time to see everything we wanted at both parks.
+It was a welcome change to the heat wave that plagued us at the beginning of the week and kept the crowd levels down.
+The second day unfortunately greeted us with a continuous torrential downpour.
+We were only able to push through until lunch.
+At that point, we called it a day and went back to the hotel.
+Even with one of the days cut in half, we still had plenty of time to enjoy both parks.

-I have been to Islands of Adventure a couple of times, but this was my first time visiting Universal Studios.
-We avoided most of the larger rides due to my motion sickness and Evan not being tall enough.
+I have been to Islands of Adventure a couple of times, but this was my first visit to Universal Studios.
+We avoided most of the larger rides due to my motion sickness and Evan’s age.

 We began the day at Fievel’s Playland.
 All of the slides were closed due to the rain, but Evan still had a great time exploring.
-He loved all of the over sized objects.
+He loved all the over-sized objects.

 After Fievel’s Playland, we walked over to Curious George Goes to Town.
 Evan loves the Curious George books and recognized him immediately.
-He loved playing in this detailed splash area and so did Chad!
-“Traps” were scattered throughout the buildings and Chad set almost all of them off (buttons, levers, flaps).
-They also enjoyed the water guns on the top floor.
+He enjoyed playing in this detailed splash area and so did Chad!
+“Traps” were scattered throughout the buildings and they had fun setting almost all of them off (buttons, levers, flaps).

-The Ball Factory directly behind the splash area was a favorite for Chad and Evan.
-They could have easily spent most the day there.
+The Ball Factory directly behind the splash area was another favorite.
+Most of our time was spent here.
 I practically had to drag both of them away kicking and screaming when it was time for lunch.

 We also spent a good bit of time in Islands of Adventure, but I’m only going to post about The Wizarding World of Harry Potter-Hogsmeade here and save the rest for Universal Studios Part 2.